typst/templates/charged-ieee/lib.typ

   // The result of a call to the `bibliography` function or `none`.
   bibliography: none,

+  // How figures are referred to from within the text.
+  // Use "Figure" instead of "Fig." for computer-related publications.
+  figure-supplement: [Fig.],

   // The paper's content.
   body
 ) = {